chaarvii/Multicass-Text-Classification/README.md

 Note: The aforementioned flags are optional.
 For more information, run ```python create_predictions.py --help``` or simply ```python create_predictions.py -h```.

 ### ensemble.sh
 This script creates multiple predictions from multiple models that are passed into it.
+Multiple models are to be created by calling ```main.py``` multiple times.
 To use it, execute the following command:
 ```bash
 cd scripts
 ./ensemble.sh path_to_test_corpus.txt 3 PRODUCT_NODE_ID BROWSE_NODE_ID trained_fasttext_model_1.bin trained_fasttext_model_2.bin trained_fasttext_model_3.bin